Stuyvesant High School: Current building

 Stuyvesant's principal at the time, Abraham Baumel, visited the country's most advanced laboratories to gather ideas about what to include in the new Stuyvesant building's 12 laboratory rooms.
 The new 10-story building also included banks of escalators, glass-walled studios on the roof, and a shorter four-story northern wing with a swimming pool, five gymnasiums, and an auditorium.
 Construction began in 1989.
-When it finally opened five years later in 1992, the building was New York City's first new high school building in ten years.
+When it opened in 1992, the building was New York City's first new high school building in ten years.
 The new downtown Stuyvesant Campus cost $150 million, making it the most expensive high school building ever built in the city at the time.
-The S.H.S.
-Library has a capacity of 40,000 volumes and overlooks Battery Park City.
+The Stuyvesant library has a capacity of 40,000 volumes and overlooks Battery Park City.

-Shortly after the third S.H.S. building was completed, the $10 million Tribeca Bridge was built to allow students to enter the building without having to cross the busy West Street.
-The building was designed to be fully compliant with the Americans with Disabilities Act (A.D.A.) and is listed as such by the New York City Department of Education.
-As a result, the building is one of the 5 additional sites of P721M, a school for students with multiple disabilities who are between the ages of 15 and 21.
+Shortly after the building was completed, the $10 million Tribeca Bridge was built to allow students to enter it without having to cross the busy West Street.
+The building was designed to be fully compliant with the Americans with Disabilities Act and is listed as such by the New York City Department of Education.
+As a result, the building is one of the five additional sites of P721M, a school for students with multiple disabilities who are between the ages of 15 and 21.

-In 1997, the eastern end of the mathematics floor was dedicated to Richard Rothenberg, the S.H.S. mathematics department chairman who had died from a sudden heart attack earlier that year.
+In 1997, the eastern end of the mathematics floor was dedicated to Richard Rothenberg, the Stuyvesant mathematics department chairman who had died from a sudden heart attack earlier that year.
 Sculptor Madeleine Segall-Marx was commissioned to create the Rothenberg Memorial in his honor.
-She created a mathematics wall entitled "Celebration", consisting of 50 wooden boxes—one for each year of his life—behind a glass wall, featuring mathematical concepts and reflections on Rothenberg.
+She created a mathematics wall titled "Celebration", consisting of 50 wooden boxes—one for each year of his life—behind a glass wall, featuring mathematical concepts and reflections on Rothenberg.

-In 2006, Robert Ira Lewy of the class of 1960 made a gift worth $1 million to found the Dr. Robert Ira Lewy M.D.
-Multimedia Center. and donated his personal library in 2007.
-In late 2010, the high school's library merged with the New York Public Library (NYPL) network in a four-year pilot program, in which all students of the school received a S.H.S. / N.Y.P.L. student library card so they could check books out of the school library or any other public library in the NYPL system.
+In 2006, Robert Ira Lewy of the class of 1960 made a gift of $1 million to found the Dr. Robert Ira Lewy M.D.
+Multimedia Center.
+In 2007, he donated his personal library.
+In 2010, the high school's library merged with the New York Public Library (NYPL) network in a four-year pilot program, in which all students of the school received a Stuyvesant High School/NYPL student library card so they could check books out of the school library or any other public library in the NYPL system.

-An unfortunate escalator collapse at Stuyvesant High School on September 13, 2018, 26 years after it was installed, injured 10 people, including 8 students.
+An escalator collapse at Stuyvesant on September 13, 2018, injured ten people, including eight students.
 As a result, various escalators remained closed off to students for examination and renovation for the next few years.